ts-23/assessment-ins/README.md

 - you can see my assessment journey with each commit here https://github.com/ts-23/assessment-ins/commits/main/

+# What I did alot

+please check out apps/tictac-fe-new-work-in-progress where most of my efforts went

 # What I would do to make it better (or propose in a team, providing the evidence and logic)

 - convert to typescript